pulsar-de/pwgen/README.md

-# pwgen
+# PwGen
-a small password generator
+a small password generator written in lua